-Manchester United currently have some brilliant goalkeepers on their books, but it’s certainly not always been that way for them in the Premier League.
+Manchester United have had some excellent goalkeepers down the years, but it’s certainly not always been that way for them during the Premier League era.

-Beyond the reliability of Peter Schmeichel, Edwin Van der Sar and De Gea, United have not always had a safe pair of hands between the sticks, while they’ve had a number of second and third-choice options don the gloves over the years.
+Beyond the reliability of Peter Schmeichel, Edwin Van der Sar and David de Gea, United have not always had a safe pair of hands between the sticks, while they’ve had a number of second and third-choice options don the gloves over the years.

 So we’ve ranked all 23 goalkeepers to make a Premier League appearance for the club.
 No points for guessing who’s bottom…